 - Clean nasal passages of mucous drainage to decrease postnasal drip, an underlying cause of tonsil stones

-- Avoid a diet high in dairy products because these foods are rich in the protein that anaerobic bacteria thrives on
+- Avoid a diet high in dairy products because these foods are rich in the protein that anaerobic bacteria thrive on

 - Avoid excessive alcohol consumption, because alcohol is a diuretic and causes dry mouth